amsk1982/techniqueforlife/content/workshops/inviting-intimacy-1.md

 Sunday 20th March 10.30am - 4.00pm

+Early bird ticket £150

-Full weekend ticket £150
+Full weekend ticket £180

-Two-together ticket:  _Book together and share a £50 discount - buy two standard price full weekend tickets at the same time to pay only £250 for two people_
+Two-together ticket:  _Book together and share a £40 discount - buy two standard price full weekend tickets at the same time to pay only £320 for two people_

 > "If you'd like to explore and deepen your inner connection and how to relate and create intimacy with others in a healthy, empowered and authentic way then I highly recommend attending this weekend with Bethan and Ed” _R, Bristol_